 Before you get to the part of what you want your website to look like, nothing will bring your web team more clarity and focus than understanding your buyer persona.

 You most likely have a good idea of who your customer is—but taking the time to understand what they want from your website will make all the difference.
 Seek to understand what their wants, needs, problems, behaviors, and questions are.
-Create a web experience based on them.
-This will ultimately make for higher sales and less abandoned carts.

 2. Prepare your product image library